In Depth Baby Product Reviews Led by a Pediatrician

 Pick a Type

 Breast pumps fall into two main categories: manual and electric.
 Each type has its own pros, cons, and costs to consider.
-In the following sections, we will explore both types to help you determine which one best meets your unique requirements.
-Sometimes, a combination of both might be the most practical approach.
+In the following sections, I will explore both types to help you determine which one best meets your unique needs.
+Sometimes, a combination of both is the most practical approach.

 The Medela Harmony with Flex, a manual pump, features a stimulation mode activated by pressing the smaller handle section with the droplets icon and an expression mode engaged by using the longer, larger part of the handle.